-To assert its cultural identity, Japan is turning to its own past by reconnecting with some artistic schools such as the current Rimpa, revisiting an emblematic theme of ancient Japan (eg samurai) or traditional skills such as the lacquer art.
-The best Japanese craftsmen also draw their inspiration from the masterpieces of ancient China that renew their artistic language and stimulate their technical prowess.
-Notable works in the second room include the egret decorated bowl or the "peony vases with peonies or bamboos" by the famous ceramist Miyagawa Kozan (1842-1916), supplier of the Imperial House. , whose works have won several awards in international exhibitions; the "Goose" in cloisonné enamels in silver threads and the naturalistic style of Namikawa Sôsuke (1847-1910); or the sumptuous storage cabinet for enrô lacquer, all from the Khalili collection.
+To assert its cultural identity, Japan turns to its own past by reconnecting with certain artistic schools such as the Rimpa current, by revisiting an emblematic theme of ancient Japan (for example the samurai) or a traditional know-how such as the lacquer art.
+The best Japanese artisans also draw their inspiration from the masterpieces of ancient China which renew their artistic language and stimulate their technical prowess.
+Among the remarkable works of the second room, one can quote the bowl decorated with egret or the “baluster vases decorated with peonies or bamboos” of the illustrious ceramist Miyagawa Kozan (1842-1916), supplier of the Imperial House. , and whose works have won several awards in international exhibitions; the "Goose" in cloisonné enamels in silver threads in the naturalist style of Namikawa Sôsuke (1847-1910); or the sumptuous lacquer inrô storage box, all from the Khalili collection.

-On the religious level, Shintoism became the official stream of the Meiji era and the emperor the central figure of state ideology.
-Despite anti-Buddhist reactions and declining artistic heritage, Buddhism remains deeply rooted in the Japanese population and arouses the interest of Westerners: Henri Cernuschi reports from his stay in Japan (1871-72) the incense burner entwined by a dragon of Kimoura Toun placed in the center of the 3st the exhibition hall or the monumental Amida Buddha in bronze from the Cernuschi Museum; Emile Guimet also reports, in 1876, many works of Buddhist art (including the famous Toji mandala) and also helps to make known in the West the talented Kawanabe Kyôsai (1831-1889) who realizes to his attention the painting on silk « Shakyamuni sitting on a rock "presented in this room.
-This genius artist, called "Demon of painting", is also the author of books of prints and caricature drawings or "crazy images" (presented later in the exhibition) and in which express his inventiveness , his humor and his provocative style while a powerful energy emerges from his painting "Susanoo slaying the eight-headed dragon" belonging to the Bristish Museum.
+On the religious level, Shintoism becomes the official current of the Meiji era and the emperor the central figure of the ideology of the State.
+Despite anti-Buddhist reactions and a declining artistic heritage, Buddhism remains deeply rooted in the Japanese population and arouses the interest of Westerners: Henri Cernuschi reports from his stay in Japan (1871-72) the incense burner embraced by a dragon of Kimoura Toun placed in the center of the 3st exhibition hall or the monumental bronze Amida Buddha from the Cernuschi museum; Emile Guimet also brought back, in 1876, many Buddhist works of art (including the famous Toji mandala) and also contributed to making known in the West the talented Kawanabe Kyôsai (1831-1889) who painted on silk for him " Shakyamuni sitting on a rock ”presented in this room.
+This genius artist, described as a “Demon of painting”, is also the author of books of prints and caricatural drawings or “crazy images” (presented later in the exhibition) and in which his inventiveness is expressed. , his humor and his provocative style while a powerful energy emerges from his painting "Susanoo slaying the eight-headed dragon" belonging to the Bristish Museum.

 During the Meiji era, ancestral popular beliefs are not abandoned so much that multiple artistic supports are populated by ghosts and demons, monsters yōkai or fearsome tengu, sometimes sublimated in works such as the delightful little perfume burner «tengu coming out of an egg 'from Kobayashi Shunkô (towards 1885).

 The last rooms of the exhibition underline the importance of the current Nihonga and the development of Japonism.
-The flow nihonga (Japanese painting), which opposes the current Yoga (Western-style paintings), inspired by the Japanese tradition and the wash painting while using Western influences: the portrait of "Diogenes" (1903-1905, British Museum), whose face is the result of the use of chiaroscuro, reflects the eclectic style of Shimomura Kanzan (1873-1930).
-To this trend are also associated artists whose work of painters, ceramists and enamellers are sometimes associated: the "Dish decorated with sparrows under the snow" (to 1890, Khalili collection) cloisonné enamel, is the work of Namikawa Sôsuke according to a drawing by Watanabe Seitei (1851-1918), famous for his paintings of "flowers and birds", with delicate colors and shades and western realism.
+The flow nihonga (Japanese painting), which opposes the current Yoga (Western-style paintings), is inspired by the Japanese tradition and wash painting while using Western influences: the portrait of "Diogenes" (1903-1905, British Museum), whose face results from the use of chiaroscuro, reflects the eclectic style of Shimomura Kanzan (1873-1930).
+To this current are also attached artists whose works of painters, ceramists and enamellers are sometimes associated: the "Dish decorated with sparrows under the snow" (circa 1890, Khalili collection) in cloisonne enamel, is the work of Namikawa Sôsuke after a drawing by Watanabe Seitei (1851-1918), renowned for his paintings of "flowers and birds", with delicate colors and shades and Western realism.

-Finally, the extraordinary craze for Japanese art, developed in France, is followed by an artistic movement without borders: Japonisme.
-In Paris, many collections of Japanese art are emerging thanks to art dealers such as Siegfried Bing and Hayashi Tadamesa while some works of the American Edward Chandler Moore, French Rene Lalique or British Chritopher Dresser are inspired Japanese models expressing the taste for nature, asymmetry and the use of vacuum.
+Finally, the extraordinary craze for Japanese art, developed in France, is followed by an artistic current without borders: Japonism.
+In Paris, many Japanese art collections are emerging thanks to art dealers such as Siegfried Bing and Hayashi Tadamesa while some works by the American Edward Chandler Moore, the French René Lalique or the British Chritopher Dresser are inspired by Japanese models expressing a taste for nature, asymmetry and the use of emptiness.